ME-NET-PROJECT/health_cases_prediction/README.md

 ## Applications

-- **Mental Health Prediction:** Forecasting trends in mental health conditions to assist in early intervention and resource allocation.
+- **Mental Health Prediction:** This system employs five deep learning models to forecast mental health-related case counts based on diverse air quality and climatic factors.
+At present, predictions are limited to overall case numbers rather than specific categories by primary impression codes.
+This is due to data gaps in both climate and health records, as well as the time series methodology used, which incorporates a five-day lag.
-- **Respiratory Cases Prediction:** Predicting respiratory-related cases to monitor air quality impact and public health preparedness.
+- **Respiratory Cases Prediction:** Again, this uses five deep learning models to predict the number of respiratory-related cases based on environmental and climatic features.
+Similar to the mental health model, it provides aggregated case counts rather than detailed classifications by primary impression codes, owing to missing data in the available datasets and the five-day lag inherent in the time series approach.

 ## Results